Signs It’s Time to Fix Your Roof

 Account for age

 Your roof is in a state of constant use, which is why professionals agree that after 20 years it’s probably time to consider roof replacement.
-Even if your roof appears to be in good shape from the naked eye, it may have deeper signs of structural damage or weakening.
+Even if your roof appears to be in good shape to the naked eye, it may have deeper signs of structural damage or weakening.
 Older roofs were often created with materials that experts today may no longer consider useful or durable.
-Consider hiring a professional to weigh in on the possibility of replacing your roof completely.
+Consider hiring a professional to weigh in on the possibility of a complete roof replacement.

 Remember your roof